 How Long Is Cocaine Detectable Through Hair?

-Despite the longer length of detection through hair, urine tests are the most preferable methods for medical and legal purposes.
-This is because the testing procedures for hair are more complex and can have skewed results.
+Despite the longer length of detection through hair, analyzing a person’s urine is the most preferable cocaine detection method for medical and legal purposes.
+This is because unlike a urine test, the testing procedures of a hair test are more complex and can have skewed results.

-“drug tests cannot measure frequency of use, nor do they indicate the severity of impairment or whether an individual has a substance use disorder that requires treatment.”
+“drug tests cannot measure the frequency of use, nor do they indicate the severity of impairment or whether an individual has a substance use disorder that requires treatment.”

 What Factors Affect How Long Cocaine Can Last in the Body?

 The length of time cocaine can remain in the body is based on many factors which will vary from person to person.

 Several Factors Which Affect Detectable Cocaine

 Individual Variance.
 A person’s body chemistry, history with the drug, and usage habits all affect how much metabolites may build up in the body and remain detectable.
 Higher dosages and greater frequency of use will obviously allow cocaine traces to linger in the system longer.

 High body weight.
 Fatty tissues can absorb and store benzoylecgonine, holding the metabolites in the body.
 Having a higher BMI thus provides more fat to store benzoylecgonine, making traces of cocaine linger for much longer.